How to Use Google Drive for iPad

 - Select the file permissions that you want to give that person (editing rights, commenting or view only).

-- Tap the checkmark in the top right-hand corner to confirm and share the file.
+- Tap the arrow in the top right-hand corner to confirm and share the file.

-Alternatively, you can tap the "i" icon and then Get link to copy a view-only link to your iPad's clipboard.
+Alternatively, you can tap the three vertical dots and then choose Get link to copy a view-only link to your iPad's clipboard.
 You can paste this link into an email or other application to share the file with others.

-Bonus Tip: To find files that other people have shared with, look in the Shared with me part of your Drive.
-Access it on the iPad by tapping the menu button in the top left hand corner and selecting Shared with me.
+Bonus Tip: To find files that other people have shared with you, look in the Shared with me section of your Drive.
+Access it on the iPad by tapping the menu button in the top left-hand corner of your screen and selecting Shared with me.

 Uploading Photos and Videos to Google Drive for iPad